Role of scaling dimensions in generalized noises in fractional quantum Hall tunneling due to a temperature bias: Summary and Outlook

+{Our work is further potentially applicable to other platforms that support edge states.
+First, it paves the way for generalized noises as a tool to identify scaling dimensions of more involved FQH edges, including hierarchical states like $\nu=2/5$ and $\nu=2/3$ or as a tool to distinguish candidate states for non-Abelian states, e.g., at $\nu=5/2$ and $\nu=12/5$.
+Second, our calculations can be adapted to describe temperature-biased noise in related strongly correlated one-dimensional systems, such as disordered FQH line junctions~\cite{Sen2008Aug,Protopopov2017,Spanslatt2019,Spanslatt2020,Hein2023Jun}, disordered quantum wires~\cite{Giamarchi1988}, and quantum spin Hall edges~\cite{Wu2006Mar}.}

-We end by discussing experimental aspects of our work.
-Regarding the feasibility to experimentally measure our proposed noise components, FQH setups with temperature gradients across QPCs have been realized in GaAs-based devices (see e.g, Ref.~\cite{Rosenblatt2020Dec}) and charge currents, heat currents, and charge noise are by now routinely measured.
+{We end by discussing the feasibility to experimentally measure our proposed noise components.
+FQH setups with temperature gradients across QPCs have been realized in GaAs-based devices (see e.g, Ref.~\cite{Rosenblatt2020}) and charge currents, heat currents, and charge noise are by now routinely measured.
 To also measure heat-current noise, it was proposed in Refs.~\cite{Furusaki1998Mar,Ebisu2022May} that edge-coupled quantum dots, via thermoelectricity, may convert edge channel heat-current fluctuations to more easily measurable charge-current fluctuations.
-Alternatively, heat-current fluctuations can be converted to temperature fluctuations~\cite{Pekola21Oct} in a floating probe contact~\cite{Dashti2018Aug}.
-Devices with such implementations remain, to the best of our knowledge, yet to be fabricated, but we believe they should be within reach with current experimental techniques.
+Alternatively, heat-current noise and mixed noise can be converted~\cite{Pekola21Oct} to temperature fluctuations in a floating probe contact.
+A similar strategy could be used to access the mixed noise by monitoring electrical potential and temperature fluctuations in the floating probe~\cite{Dashti2018Aug}.
+Another indirect way to measure the mixed noise would be via the Seebeck coefficient.
+Devices with such implementations in the FQH regime remain, to the best of our knowledge, yet to be fabricated, but we believe they might be within reach with current experimental techniques. }

-It is a well-known difficulty to experimentally extract scaling dimensions from the exponents of the temperature and voltage dependence of QPC tunneling conductances that agree with theory~\cite{Chang2003} (however, see Refs.~\cite{Cohen2023Nov,Veillon2024Jul} for recent developments).
-Since the scaling dimensions enter also in the temperature-induced delta-$T$ and heat-current noise, these two observables, and in particular our derived formulas when fitted to experiments, may therefore provide a complementary approach towards identifying these exponents.
-As elaborated in Refs.~\cite{Schiller2022,Zhang2022}, for some FQH edges (such as ideal Laughlin edges) scaling dimensions are further directly related to the anyonic exchange statistics of tunneling quasiparticles.
-In advancing towards the important goal of a full classification of anyons (including non-Abelian ones), it will be beneficial to rely on a broad range of complementary tools to identity the anyon's properties.
-Our present work suggests that temperature bias-induced noise is indeed one such tool.